Slovak Air Force: 1939–1945

 After the division of Czechoslovakia by Nazi Germany in 1939, Slovakia was left with a small air force composed primarily of Czechoslovak combat aircraft.
 This force defended Slovakia against Hungary in 1939, and took part in the invasion of Poland in support of Germany.
-During the World War II, the Slovak Air force was charged with the defense of Slovak airspace, and, after the invasion of Russia, provided air cover for Slovak forces fighting against the Soviet Union on the Eastern Front.
-While engaged on the Eastern Front, Slovakia's obsolete biplanes were replaced with German combat aircraft, including the Messerschmitt Bf 109.
+During World War II, the Slovak Air force was tasked with the defence of Slovak airspace, and, after the invasion of Russia, provided air cover for Slovak forces fighting against the Soviet Union on the Eastern Front.
+While engaged on the Eastern Front, Slovakia's obsolete biplanes were replaced with German combat aircraft, like the Messerschmitt Bf 109.
 The air force was sent back to Slovakia after combat fatigue and desertion had reduced the pilots' effectiveness.
-Slovak air units took part in the Slovak National Uprising against Germany from late August 1944.
+The Slovak Resistance Air Force took part in the Slovak National Uprising against Germany from late August 1944.